dsychin/Coursera_Capstone/report.md

 In addition to the visualisation of the clusters, we can also look at the wards and top venues for each cluster.

+### Cluster Analysis

+#### Cluster 0 (Red)

+This cluster is the cluster coloured in red which contains 3 locations which are all in Tokyo.
+The most common venues in these areas are hotels and Japanese restaurants.

+#### Cluster 1 (Purple)

+Venues in this cluster are all located in Osaka with the number 1 most common venue being convenience stores for all of the wards in this list.
+This makes sense as looking at the cluster on the map, these wards are all on the outer area of the city.
+Other common venues are Ramen restaurants, Chinese restaurants, Donburi restaurants, etc.

+#### Cluster 2 (Blue)

+This cluster contains 5 wards in Osaka and 2 wards in Tokyo.
+The number 1 most common venue for all of the wards in this clusters are once again convenience stores.
+Other common venues in this cluster are intersections, supermarkets, parks, gyms, golf driving ranges, etc. So this seems to be clusters of wards which is good for recreational activities.
+I would say that these areas are good places to live in.

+####  Cluster 3 (Teal)

+This cluster has a few wards from Osaka.
+Looking at the map, this seems to be the cluster that most of Tokyo is in.
+It is also the cluster that the wards in the centre of Osaka is in.
+So we should be able to say that most of the areas in Tokyo that are similar to the city centre of Osaka.
+This makes sense as Osaka is less dense in population compared to Tokyo so in the areas of Tokyo which is less dense might be similar to central Osaka.

+#### Cluster 4 (Light green)

+The top venues in this cluster are Ramen restaurants with other common venues being parks, cafes, dessert shops, etc. It seems to be a more relaxing part of the cities.
+Looking at the map, wards in this cluster are on the outskirt of Tokyo and on the west of Osaka.

+#### Cluster 5

+This last cluster only has 1 ward which seems to be an outlier and is located in Osaka.
+The most common venue?
+Theme park rides.
+That's right, it's where Universal Studio Japan is located.
+Therefore, all the top venues in this area are rides, attractions, gift shop, hotels, etc. So understandably, this ward is different from most other wards in the data set.

 Check the [Python Notebook](./Tokyo_vs_Osaka.ipynb) for the full results.

 ## Discussion

+From the visualisation of the clusters on the map, we can tell that Osaka and Tokyo are both very unique despite that both of the are large cities in Japan.

+One of the surprising thing from the result is how so many wards in Osaka has convenience stores as the number 1 most common venue compared to only 2 wards in Tokyo with convenience store as number 1.

+It also appears that Osaka has a much higher frequency of Japanese style restaurants such as Ramen and Sushi restaurants.
+This seems to be the city to live in if you love exploring food.

 Using the median area size of a ward for each city as the radius is not the most accurate way to gather venue data.
 This method assumes that each ward has a circular area, and all wards has similar sizes.
 The outcome is that if a ward is smaller than the median size then the Foursquare API would return data outside the specific ward.
 Likewise, for a ward that is larger, venue data outside that radius would not be included in the statistic.